bcdev/jzarr/docs/tutorial.rst

 ========
 JZarr provides classes and functions to handle N-dimensional arrays data whose data can be divided into chunks and each chunk can be compressed.

 The JZarr data inputs and outputs are flattened data arrays.
-The shape then defines the N-Dimensionality of the zarr array itself.
+The shape parameter then defines the N-Dimensionality of the zarr array itself.

+To read or write data portions to or from the array, a shape describing the portion and an offset is needed.
 The zarr array offsets are zero-based (:code:`0`).

+| **For Example:**
-If you need to write data to the upperleft corner of a 2 dimensional zarr array you have to use an offset of :code:`new int[]{0, 0}`.
+| If you need to write data to the upperleft corner of a 2 dimensional zarr array you have to use an offset
+  of :code:`new int[]{0, 0}`.

 If you are already familiar with the Python `zarr package`_ then JZarr provide similar functionality, but without NumPy array behavior.